wdlv/mSEEKR/README.md

 Parameters

-1. --queryFasta : query fasta files used at the beginning
+1. --queryFasta : Path to query fasta file.
+(Required)
-2. --backgroundFasta : lncRNA background sequences fasta file; used to calculate mean and standard deviation for each k-mer
+2. --backgroundFasta : Path to lncRNA background sequences fasta file.
+(Required)
-3. --backgroundMatrixMeanStd : mean and standard deviation of background fasta's seekr pearson correlation score
+3. --backgroundMatrixMeanStd : Path to lncRNA background matrix mean and std generated from getBackgroundMatrixMeanStd.py.
+Note: backgroundMatrixMeanStd and backgroundFasta are using the same fasta file.
+The reason there are two commands is that computing mean and std of background fasta kmer seekr score requires too much resources.
+(Required)
-4. --mSEEKRdataframeDir : directory to read in the output dataframe generated from command python mSEEKR.py
+4. --mSEEKRdataframeDir : Directory to read in the output dataframe generated from mSEEKR.py.
+(Required)
-5. -k : The same k value used in the python mSEEKR.py step
+5. -k : The same k value used in the mSEEKR.py step.
+(Required)
-6. --dir : Directory to save output seekr score dataframe
+6. --dir : Directory to save output dataframe.
+Default is './'
+7. --name : Name for output file.
+Default is 'output'
-7. --minSeqLength : The minimum length of sequence found
+8. --minSeqLength : The minimum length of sequence found.
+Default is 0
+9. -a : String, Alphabet to generate k-mers (e.g. ATCG).
+Default is 'ATCG'